atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+pkg : class java.lang.String : The package of the annotation

-arg1 : class java.lang.String : No Description
+annotationName : class java.lang.String : The annotation to add

 ### `blockingProblem`